vaminator/vamtb/README.md

   -q, --remove / --no-remove      Remove var from DB.
   -z, --setref / --no-setref      Set var as reference.
   -b, --usedb / --no-usedb        Use DB.
+  -a, --force / --no-force        When scanning DB, always replace with new
+                                  files.
   --help                          Show this message and exit.

 Commands: